-This option is for students who have completed a master's degree in Nursing and desire to pursue a non-degree educational preparation to teach in schools of Nursing in university and community college settings.
-The required courses focus on theories and strategies that guide instructional process, teaching and evaluation strategies and faculty role development.
+This option is for students who have completed a master's degree in Nursing and desire to pursue a non-degree educational preparation to teach in schools of Nursing in university and community college settings and assume education positions within a variety of health care organizations.
+The required courses focus on theories and strategies that guide instructional process, teaching and evaluation strategies, and educator role development.